poncito/ReactiveGraphs.jl/docs/src/index.md

 ## Benchmark
 This library is meant to be fast, and allocation free.
-Here is an example using the main operations of DataFlows.jl.
+Here is an example using the main operations of ReactiveGraphs.jl.
 ```julia
 julia>i1 = input(Int)
       i2 = input(Bool)